alabou/NMOS-MatroxOnly/NMOS With H.222.0.md

 ### RTP transport based on RFC 2250 and RFC 3551

-For Nodes consuming H.222.0 using the RTP payload mapping defined by RFC 2250 and RFC 3551, the Receiver resource MUST indicate `urn:x-nmos:transport:rtp` or one of its subclassifications for the `transport` attribute and MUST indicate `application/MP2T` as the `media_type`.
+For Nodes consuming H.222.0 using the RTP payload mapping defined by RFC 2250 and RFC 3551, the Receiver resource MUST indicate `urn:x-nmos:transport:rtp` or one of its subclassifications or `urn:x-matrox:transport:srt.rtp` for the `transport` attribute and MUST indicate `application/MP2T` as the `media_type`.

 Note: A Controller can connect a fully-described MPEG2-TS Receiver to an opaque Sender, matching the Receiver `application/MP2T` media type with the Sender `video/MP2T` media type.